Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 3) Run CaPP
         >> python CaPP_1.0.py

-CaPP has been tested on MacOS 10.12 (Sierra) and Windows Vista
+CaPP has been tested on
+        >> MacOS 10.12, compiled with gcc
+        >> Windows Vista, compiled with Pelles C

 # Running the program, GUI mode
 To start the GUI, type in the terminal: